BlueishLeaf/reverb-lang/README.md

-# reverb-lang
+# Reverb-Lang
-Project 400 submission.
+This is the repository for the Reverb programming language, and is part of the overall Reverb Project 400 submission.
+See inside the 'docs' directory for more information about Reverb-Lang.